-The input parameters are categorized into: (i) CKM matrix elements and Wilson coefficients; (ii) meson masses and decay constants; and (iii) $D_{(s)} \to V$ transition form factors.
+The input parameters are categorized into (i) CKM matrix elements and Wilson coefficients; (ii) meson masses and decay constants; and (iii) $D_{(s)} \to V$ transition form factors.

-The CKM matrix elements are taken from the PDG~\cite{ParticleDataGroup:2024cfk}, and the Wilson coefficients, $C_{1(2)}(\mu)$, for $D$-meson decays follow Eqs.~(B1) and (B2) in the Appendix of Ref.~\cite{Li:2012cfa}.
+The CKM matrix elements are taken from the PDG~\cite{ParticleDataGroup:2024cfk}, and the Wilson coefficients, $C_{1(2)}(\mu)$, for $D$-meson decays follow Eqs.~(B1) and (B2) in the Appendix in Ref.~\cite{Li:2012cfa}.
 The masses and decay constants of the $D$ mesons and vector mesons are listed in Table.~\ref {masses}.
 Specifically, all masses and $D_{(s)}$ meson decay constants are provided by the PDG~\cite{ParticleDataGroup:2024cfk}.
-The decay constants of vector mesons ($\rho, \, \omega,\, \phi,\, K^*$) have not been measured experimentally but are calculated in several theoretical approaches, such as quark model~\cite{Verma:2011yw}, covariant light front approach~\cite{Cheng:2003sm}, light-cone sum rules~\cite{Ball:2006eu,Bharucha:2015bzk}, QCD sum rules~\cite{Gelhausen:2013wia,Gelhausen:2013wia}, etc. Given the variations among these theoretical results, we adopt the numerical values shown in the Table.~\ref {masses} and keep a $5\%$ uncertainty to them.
+The decay constants of vector mesons ($\rho, \, \omega,\, \phi,\, K^*$) have not been measured experimentally but are calculated in several theoretical approaches, such as quark model~\cite{Verma:2011yw}, covariant light front approach~\cite{Cheng:2003sm}, light-cone sum rules~\cite{Ball:2006eu,Bharucha:2015bzk}, QCD sum rules~\cite{Gelhausen:2013wia}, etc. Given the variations among these theoretical results, we adopt the numerical values shown in Table.~\ref {masses} and keep a $5\%$ uncertainty to them.

 The transition form factors of $D \to V$ are also unmeasured.
 We adopt values from Ref.~\cite{Bauer:1986bm}, calculated at zero recoil momentum ($q^2=0$) in Ref.~\cite{Wirbel:1985ji} using relativistic oscillator wave functions.
-The corresponding values at $q^2=0$ are presented in Table.~\ref{tab:ff} and a $10\%$ uncertainties is assigned to these form factors.
-Their $q^2$ dependence is parameterized using the nearest pole dominance form~\cite{Wirbel:1985ji,Bauer:1986bm} as follows
+The corresponding values at $q^2=0$ are presented in Table.~\ref{tab:ff} and a $10\%$ uncertaintiy is assigned to these form factors.
+Their $q^2$ dependence is parametrized using the nearest pole dominance form~\cite{Wirbel:1985ji,Bauer:1986bm} as follows